firstwave/seemonkey-dist/docs/API.md

 Use the `Settings` object to configure the Sikuli interpereter.
-Full usage information can be found at http://sikuli.org/docx/globals.html#Settings
+Full usage information can be found at http://sikuli.org/docx/globals.html#Settings There are some inconsistencies with how SeeMonkey uses these values; this will be fixed in a future update.
 -----
 * Author: Oliver Bartley
 * Date: 5 DEC 2011